Anomaly Resilient Temporal QoS Prediction using Hypergraph Convoluted Transformer Network: Proposed Method

+This section introduces our proposed framework for anomaly-resilient real-time temporal QoS prediction comprising an end-to-end Hypergraph Convoluted Transformer Network (HCTN) that is composed of five primary modules: (\emph{A}) \emph{Global Pattern Adaptation Module (GPAM)}, (\emph{B}) \emph{Hypergraph Collaborative Filtering Module (HCFM)}, (\emph{C}) \emph{Greysheep Mitigation Module (GMM)} with two sub-modules: the Greysheep Detection Module (GDM), and the Local Pattern Adaptation Module (LPAM), (\emph{D}) \emph{Temporal Granularity Extraction Module (TGEM)}, and (\emph{E}) \emph{Comprehensive QoS Prediction Module (CQPM)}.
 By leveraging the diverse features obtained from various modules of HCTN, the overall goal of the framework is to deliver highly accurate real-time temporal QoS predictions while effectively addressing the challenges outlined in Section \ref{sec:problem_formulation}.
 A brief overview of HCTN is presented in Fig. \ref{fig:arch}.
 We now illustrate each module of HCTN in detail.